-(3) The Monitoring Authority shall appoint an Administrator, preferably from the medical profession, in consultation with the Federal Government and also appoint such other officers as may be required, on terms and conditions, to be determined by it, to carry out the day-to-day business of the Authority, for which the Federal Government shall provide a reasonable annual grant.
+(3) | The Monitoring Authority shall appoint an Administrator, preferably from the medical profession, in consultation with the [Government] and also appoint such other officers as may be required, on terms and conditions, to be determined by it, to carry out the day-to-day business of the Authority, for which the [Government] shall provide if reasonable annual grant.

-(4) The Federal Government in consultation with the Monitoring Authority shall establish a fund consisting of grants by the Federal and Provincial Governments and contributions by NGOS, philanthropists and other individuals for the transplantation or indigent patients including post transplant care and medicines.
+(4) | The "[Government] in consultation with the Monitoring Authority shall establish a fund consisting of grants by the Federal and Provincial Governments and contributions by NGOs, philanthropists and other individuals for the transplantation or indigent patients including post transplant care and medicines.

-(5) The pool of voluntary donors and registry of potential recipients shall be established and regulated as may be prescribed.
+(5) - The pool of voluntary donors and registry of potential recipients shall be established and regulated as may be prescribed.